 Section 4.
-Coverage Determined by Board of Directors Any indemnification under Sections 1 and 2 of this Article XII, unless ordered by a court, shall be made by the Corporation only as authorized in the specific case upon a determination that indemnification of the director, officer, employee, or agent is proper in the circumstances because he has met the applicable standard of conduct set forth in Sections 1 and 2.
+Coverage Determined by Board of Directors Any indemnification under Sections 1 and 2 of this Article XII, unless ordered by a court, shall be made by the Corporation only as authorized in the specific case upon a determination that indemnification of the director, officer, employee, or agent is proper in the circumstances because s/he has met the applicable standard of conduct set forth in Sections 1 and 2.
 Such determination shall be made (a) by the Board of Directors by a majority vote of a quorum consisting of directors who were not parties to such action, suit, or proceeding, or (b) if such a quorum is not obtainable, or even if obtainable, if a quorum of disinterested directors so directs, by independent legal counsel in a written opinion, or (c) by the majority vote of the General Members of the Corporation.

 Section 5.
-Advance Payment for Fees and Expenses Expenses incurred in defending a civil or criminal action, suit, or proceeding may be paid by the Corporation in advance of the final disposition of such action, suit, or proceeding as authorized by the Board of Directors in a specific case upon receipt of an undertaking by or on behalf of the director, officer, employee, or agent to repay such amount, in effect until it shall ultimately be determined that he is entitled to be indemnified by the Corporation as authorized in this Article XII.
+Advance Payment for Fees and Expenses Expenses incurred in defending a civil or criminal action, suit, or proceeding may be paid by the Corporation in advance of the final disposition of such action, suit, or proceeding as authorized by the Board of Directors in a specific case upon receipt of an undertaking by or on behalf of the director, officer, employee, or agent to repay such amount, in effect until it shall ultimately be determined that s/he is entitled to be indemnified by the Corporation as authorized in this Article XII.

 Section 6.
-Nonexclusive Remedy The indemnifications provided by this Article shall not be deemed exclusive of any other rights to which those seeking indemnification may be entitled under any bylaw, agreement, vote of General Members, or disinterested directors, or otherwise, both as to action in his official capacity and as to action in another capacity while holding such office, and shall continue as to a person who has ceased to be a director, officer, employee, or agent and shall inure to the benefit of the heirs, executors, and administrators of such a person.
+Nonexclusive Remedy The indemnifications provided by this Article shall not be deemed exclusive of any other rights to which those seeking indemnification may be entitled under any bylaw, agreement, vote of General Members, or disinterested directors, or otherwise, both as to action in his/her official capacity and as to action in another capacity while holding such office, and shall continue as to a person who has ceased to be a director, officer, employee, or agent and shall inure to the benefit of the heirs, executors, and administrators of such a person.

 Section 7.
-Insurance The Corporation shall have the power to purchase and maintain insurance on behalf of any person who is or was a director, officer, employee, or agent of the Corporation against any liability asserted against him and incurred by him in any such capacity, or arising out of the status of such, whether or not the Corporation would have the power to indemnify him against such liability under the provisions of this Article XII.
+Insurance The Corporation shall have the power to purchase and maintain insurance on behalf of any person who is or was a director, officer, employee, or agent of the Corporation against any liability asserted against him/her and incurred by him/her in any such capacity, or arising out of the status of such, whether or not the Corporation would have the power to indemnify him/her against such liability under the provisions of this Article XII.

 ARTICLE XII – AMENDMENTS